xdevplatform/Twitter-API-v2-sample-code/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve this code
 title: ''
 labels: bug
 assignees: ''